Tejas423/List-Decoding-of-QR-codes/README.md

-# List Decoding of QR Codes (Interactive Visualizer)
+# List Decoding of QR Codes

 Welcome to the **List Decoding of QR Codes** interactive web application!

 🌐 **Live Demo:** [https://list-decoding-of-qr-codes.streamlit.app/](https://list-decoding-of-qr-codes.streamlit.app/)

 This application was developed as part of a Master's Thesis Project (MTP) at the CSE Department, IIT Bombay.
 It is a powerful, educational visualization tool built with Streamlit that allows you to explore the inner workings of QR codes, understand their physical layout, and most importantly, experiment with **Wu's List Decoding Algorithm**.